anjaneyulunarapusetti/terraform-deploy-using-githubactions/README.md

  2. Update the backend configurtaion as per your bucket name
  3. Using the `terraform.tfvars`  for the variables as per the environment
  4. This workflow will create an ECS cluster for test and prod environment
+ 5. It will create a PR comment for any Pull request

 ## Deploy only when push to main branch (deploy.yaml)